-Every year, students shall carry at least 5 classes plus physical education each semester.
-This will account for a minimum total of 5 1⁄2 units of credit per year.
+Students shall carry at least 6 credits each year.
 Classes taken outside the normal school day, such as Co-op/Work Study, do not count toward fulfillment of this requirement.
-Under extenuating circumstances, the Superintendent of Schools may waive the five units plus physical education rule for special cases, such as a fifth year student who has not met necessary requirements for graduation, and for other special situations.
+Under extenuating circumstances, the Superintendent of Schools may waive this rule for special cases, such as a fifth year student who has not met necessary requirements for graduation, and for other special situations.